DeadAirRT/deadairfactiongallente/README.md

 - Uses Paranid ships with a focus on short range weaponry.
 - Has a complete economy and logic.
 - At war with Argon, Antigone, Paranid, Damarr, and Daldari
-- Allied with Ministry, Teladi, and Holy Order.
+- Allied with Ministry, Teladi, Holy Order, and Mindatar

 ## Adds 8 Clusters
 - 7 Clusters owned by Galdente Federation with a connection to Paranid and HolyOrder